-If you’re craving comfort food, but you want to put a slightly healthier spin on it, these Quick and Easy Mashed Potatoes and Broccoli will make you very happy.
+If you’re craving comfort food, but you want to put a slightly healthier spin on it, these Healthy Mashed Potatoes with Broccoli will make you very happy.
 They not only cook up in one pot and have just 4 ingredients, but they are creamy, filling, and flavorful.

 We’re at the tail end of our winter CSA share and while we’ve been getting a load of greens, we’ve also been enjoying broccoli and potatoes (among many other things!).
 There was a recent weeknight when we planned on having sausage for dinner, but I needed an easy side.
-And to mix up how I usually serve potatoes and broccoli—which is most often to roast them—I thought a mash up was in order.
+And to mix up how I usually serve potatoes and broccoli—which is most often to roast them—I thought a healthy mashed potato dish was in order.

 When the boiled potatoes are almost soft, I added the broccoli and cooked a little longer until both were easy to poke with a fork.
 I drained off the water, added some butter (though olive oil would work too) and a little salt and mashed them with a potato masher right in the pot.
 It couldn’t have been easier.

-- 4 medium potatoes, chopped into 1/2-inch pieces (or about 2 cups chopped)*
+- 4 medium Yukon Gold potatoes, chopped into 1/2-inch pieces (or about 2 cups chopped)

 - 1 large head of broccoli, chopped (or about 2 cups chopped)